-The following table reflects the activity of our liability unrecognized tax benefits.
+The following table reflects the activity of our liability unrecognized tax benefits:

+December 31

-2013 2012 2011
+2014 2013

 (in thousands)

-Balance at January 1 \$ 18 \$ 563 \$ 580
+Balance at January 1 \$ \$ 18

-Increase in tax position 61

-Decrease due to lapse of statute of limitations (18) (545) (78)
+Decrease due to lapse of statute of limitations (18)

-Balance at December 31 \$ \$ 18 \$ 563
+Balance at December 31 \$ \$

-The Company remains subject to examination for tax years 2010 through 2012 by the Internal Revenue Service and with few exceptions, is subject to state examinations by tax authorities for the same three years.
+The Company remains subject to examination for tax years 2011 through 2014 by the Internal Revenue Service and with few exceptions, is subject to state examinations by tax authorities for the same three years.

-11. Fair Value Measurement
+9. Fair Value Measurement

 The Company follows the authoritative guidance for fair value measurements of financial assets and financial liabilities and for fair value measurements of nonfinancial items that are recognized or disclosed at fair value in the financial statements on a recurring basis, and of nonfinancial assets and nonfinancial liabilities that are recognized or disclosed at fair value in the financial statements on a nonrecurring basis, or are presented only in disclosures.
 Authoritative guidance defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date and establishes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value into three levels.
 Level 1 inputs are quoted prices in active markets for identical assets or liabilities.
 Level 2 inputs include quoted prices for similar assets and liabilities in active markets, or quoted prices for identical assets and liabilities in inactive markets.
-Level 3 inputs are unobservable.
+Level 3 inputs are unobservable

 The Company has two types of assets that are measured at fair value.
-US Treasury bills, included in cash and cash equivalents in the Statement of Financial Position, and marketable securities, included in other assets, which are both classified as Level 1 inputs, because they are valued using quoted market prices.
-US Treasury bills had a value of \$4.4 million and \$3.8 million at December 31, 2013 and 2012, respectively.
-The Company had no Marketable securities as of December 31, 2013 and had a value of \$0.2 million in December 31, 2012.
+US Treasury money market funds, included in cash and cash equivalents in the Balance Sheet, and marketable securities, included in other assets, which are both classified as Level 1 inputs, because they are valued using quoted market prices.
+US Treasury money market funds had a value of \$13.2 million and \$4.3 million at December 31, 2014 and 2013, respectively.
+The Company had no marketable securities as of December 31, 2014 and December 31, 2013.

 Cash in banks, trade accounts receivable, short-term borrowings, trade accounts payable and accrued liabilities are carried at cost, which approximates fair value due to the short-term maturity of these instruments.
-The fair value of the Company's borrowings under its long-term debt obligations is approximately \$1.3 million higher than its carrying value based on borrowing rates for similar instruments.
+The fair value of the Company's borrowings under its long-term debt obligations is approximately \$0.5 million higher than its carrying value based on borrowing rates for similar instruments.
 The fair value of the Company's revolving line of credit approximates carrying amount, as the obligations bear interest at a floating rate.

-12. Employee Benefit Plans
+10. Employee Benefit Plans

 LICT maintains several defined contribution plans at its telephone subsidiaries and corporate office.
 LICT's contributions under these plans, which vary by subsidiary, are based primarily on the financial performance of the business units and employee compensation.
-Total expense of these plans was \$1.5 million in 2013 and \$1.4 million in 2012.
+Total discretionary employer contribution expense of these plans was \$1.4 million in 2014 and 2013, and \$1.3 million in 2012

-The Company has a Principal Executive Bonus Plan that has been approved by the shareholders, for which \$0.3 million and \$0.5 million was recorded in 2013 and 2012, respectively.
+The Company has a Principal Executive Bonus Plan that has been approved by the shareholders, for which \$0.3 million, \$0.3 million and \$0.5 million was recorded in 2014, 2013 and 2012, respectively.

-13. Commitments and Contingencies
+11. Commitments and Contingencies